Updated: June 2020

 - Set performance goals.
 Prior to their first review, set the employee up with S.M.A.R.T. goals.
 This will help keep them engaged and provide something to work toward in their first 90 days.

 - Complete their first performance review.
 After 90 days, the new hire should be at a healthy proficiency in their role.
 Review their progress on their S.M.A.R.T. goals and evaluate their strengths and weaknesses.
-Company standards very and every employee progresses at a different pace.
+Company standards vary and every employee progresses at a different pace.
 Make sure to evaluate if the current training program is meeting their needs.

 - Build a career path.
 According to TLNT, 70% of employees say job-related training and development opportunities impacted their decision to stay at their job.
 Work with the new hire to develop a career plan that fits their personal goals and the needs of the team.

 A quality employee onboarding program can help you retain and engage top talent.
 Use this checklist to keep your company on the right path.
 If there is something that your company does that isn’t on the list, we want to know about it.
 Leave a comment below.

 During the hiring process, a company wants to be wowed by a candidate.
 But the onboarding process flips the script and the company now gets to wow the new hire.
 If a company wants to retain its employees it needs to engage them with a strong onboarding program.
 Reviewing these common pain points of new employees can help you evaluate the wow factor of your program.